-By the end of the rotation, select the mastery level achieved that most closely corresponds to the descriptors below and indicate the level for the behaviors and procedures listed.
-Initial the appropriate lines.
+Select the mastery level achieved that most closely corresponds to the descriptors and initial the appropriate lines.
 If the competency is not initialed, it is assumed that the competency is not completed.

-The number indicated in the Minimum Expected Achievement column is the minimum acceptable score for students to achieve.
+The Minimum Expected Achievement competency for each action item is highlighted and the student can achieve a higher competency than the established minimum.
 Students should achieve a score at or above that level.
-Instructors should only place one number in the student score column.
-It is requested that the student's laboratory competency evaluation be completed by the clinical instructor in the presence of the student to allow verbal feedback to the student regarding the student's progress and performance.
+It is requested that the student's laboratory competency evaluation be completed by the clinical instructor in the presence of the student at the end of each shift to allow verbal feedback to the student regarding the student's progress and performance.

 It is the responsibility of the student to ensure that the Clinical Competency form is filled out appropriately and submitted to the appropriate MLS faculty.
-When this is used every day as a learning tool it will give the student an opportunity to work up to the expected level of achievement.
+When this is used every day as a learning tool it will give the student an opportunity to progress to the expected level of achievement.

-LEVEL 1: Discussed: Process was discussed, principle explained, student acknowledges an understanding of the process or principle.

-LEVEL 2: Demonstrated: Process has been performed and demonstrated by the clinical instructor.
-Student has observed demonstration and has been allowed to ask questions as needed.
-The student acknowledges an understanding of the process or principle by verbally explaining the process or principle back to the clinical instructor.

-LEVEL 3: Practiced: Student has practiced the process under the direction and maximum supervision of the clinical instructor.
-The student demonstrates knowledge of how to perform the process or task by actual performance under direct, maximum supervision, but without having to demonstrate any particular competency at that task or process.
+- LEVEL 1: Discussed: Process was discussed, principle explained, student acknowledges an understanding of the process or principle. - LEVEL 2: Demonstrated/Observed: Process has been performed and demonstrated by the clinical instructor and was observed by the student. - LEVEL 3: Practiced: Student has practiced the process under the direction and maximum supervision of the clinical instructor. - LEVEL 4: Performed: The student has performed the process satisfactorily under minimal supervision.

-LEVEL 4: Maximum Supervision: The student has performed the process satisfactorily under the direct, maximum supervision of the clinical instructor, and with the level of competency required by the laboratory for that task or process.

-LEVEL 5: Minimum Supervision: The student can perform the process satisfactorily with only minimum or non-direct supervision by the clinical instructor, and the performance meets the level of competency required by the laboratory for that task or process.